vinceimbat/vinceimbat/content/Double-sided monothetic definitions of religion.md

 sr-ease: 270
 ---

 A monothetic definition of religion with multiple criteria, which treats religion as a multidimensional complex, can be double-sided when it includes both substantive and functional approaches.
 In this definition, a set of beliefs about reality influences the behavior of practitioners.
-The definition of William James ([[Religion involves a belief in an unseen order per James]]) and Clifford Geertz ([[Five elements of a religion per Clifford Geertz]]) are both double-sided.
+The definition of William James ([[thoughts/religion involves a belief in an unseen order per James]]) and Clifford Geertz ([[Five elements of a religion per Clifford Geertz]]) are both double-sided.

 # References